UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Instructions.rst

 * git commit -m 'SOME USEFUL NOTE TEXT'

 Now git knows we plan to submit a push.
-Before we do that, lets make sure everyhting is up to date by checking we have the same files as what is currently within the repository.
+Before we do that, lets make sure everything is up to date by checking we have the same files as what is currently within the repository.
 This is a 'pull'

 * git pull